SomeRandoLameo/Re-Craft-3DS/README.md

 *SIDENOTE*: In order to connect to the offline dev server, your 3DS *NEEDS TO BE ON THE SAME NETWORK AS THE SERVER*, otherwise this wont connect.

 ### Roadmap
-We recently created a project board. if you want to contribute, but dont know where to start, check it out. it has priorities and is organized way better than this table.
+We recently created a [project board](https://github.com/users/SomeRandoLameo/projects/2/views/2). if you want to contribute, but dont know where to start, check it out. it has priorities and is organized way better than this table below.
+The table likely wont be updated and removed in the future

 | Task                                 | Status      | Notes                                                                                                                                                                                         |
 |--------------------------------------|-------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|